liuyxpp/liuyxpp.github.io/brand/polyorder-lab-logo/README.md

 make svg
 ```

-The build script reads the two canonical outlined SVGs in `source/`, creates every variant under `dist/`, generates the preview board, and records file sizes and SHA-256 checksums in `dist/manifest.json`.
-The outlined wordmark has no runtime font dependency.
+The build script reads the two canonical outlined SVGs in `source/`, creates every variant under `dist/`, strips volatile raster metadata, generates the preview board, and records file sizes and SHA-256 checksums in `dist/manifest.json`.
+The outlined wordmark has no runtime font dependency, and repeated builds produce identical artifacts.

 ## Which file to use